lightstep/terraform-lightstep-aws-dashboards/modules/aurora-dashboard/README.md

-# Lightstep AWS RDS Dashboard
+# Cloud Observability AWS RDS Dashboard

-This module provisions a Lightstep dashboard for AWS Aurora.
+This module provisions a Cloud Observability dashboard for AWS Aurora.